tylerrussin/Tanzanian-Ministry-of-Water-Analysis/README.md

 **Baseline Model**

 To benchmark progress with predictive modeling, a baseline model is initialized to be compared to more complex modeling processes.
 For the baseline model, the values of the target feature in the dataset are counted (function, non-functional).
 The target feature was found to have 61 percent of its values as “functional” and 39 percent of its values as “non-functional”.
-Given this, the minimum score of the baseline model is 61 percent accuracy if a model was created that always assumed a water pump is functional.
+Given this, the minimum score of the baseline model is 61 percent accuracy if a model was created that always assumes a water pump is functional.

 **Data Preprocessing Pipeline**

-In order for different predictive model outputs to be compared the data fed into each model needs to be standardized so that differences in model scores are from model architecture and not from differences in the data.
-Durning the dataset analysis several data wrangling techniques were used to understand the information.
-For predictive modeling, the data wrangling processes used during analysis are adopted into a data preprocessing pipeline.
-The pipeline takes in raw data from the Tanzanian Ministry of Water and processes it to no longer have NaN values, drops unneeded features, encodes values, and creates new features.
-The dataset after preprocessing exists in a standardized format.
+In order for different predictive model outputs to be compared, the data fed into each model needs to be standardized so that differences in model scores are from model architecture and not from differences in the data.
+During the dataset analysis, several data wrangling techniques were used to understand the information.
+For predictive modeling, the data wrangling processes used during analysis are adopted into a data pre-processing pipeline.
+The pipeline takes in raw data from the Tanzanian Ministry of Water and processes it to no longer have NaN values, drops unnecessary features, encodes values, and creates new features.
+The dataset after pre-processing exists in a standardized format.

 **Hyperparameter Tuning**

-Before a given model’s score can be compared against other models a process of hyperparameter tuning needs to be conducted to ensure that each model architecture is tuned to best handle the dataset.
+Before a given model’s score can be compared against other models, a process of hyperparameter tuning needs to be conducted to ensure that each model architecture is tuned to best handle the dataset.
 The tuning process is different for each model and involves brute force testing of the model's different parameters.
 The parameters that return the highest accuracy score for the data are used.
 The classification model architectures tested in this analysis are Decision Trees, Random Forests, Logistic Regression, ADA Boosting, and Gradient Boosting.
 The highest scoring model after hyperparameter tuning is the Random Forest Classifier.

 The [Decision Tree](https://scikit-learn.org/stable/modules/tree.html) model architecture was found to have a highest accuracy score of **76 percent** when the tested input parameters are set at the following: